avnisaluja/Danny-ma-case-study-3-Foodie-FIi-/README.md

 In addition most of the customers have stopped availing our services. customers have upgraded to an annual plan in 2020 is 195

-customers downgraded from a pro monthly to a basic monthly plan in 2020 is 0.
+Customers downgraded from a pro monthly to a basic monthly plan in 2020 is 0.

- average does it take for a customer to an annual plan from the day they join Foodie-Fi is 104 days.
+ Average does it take for a customer to an annual plan from the day they join Foodie-Fi is 104 days.

+Tools used :MYSQL
+Concept covered:Aggregations, Common Table Expression (CTE),Join Clause,Window Functions